YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     | -0.5976465 | 0.5501586 | -1.0863167 | 0.2792328 |
 | generosity                   |  0.6492740 | 0.5101488 |  1.2727149 | 0.2052593 |

+From 2015 to 2019, in Central and Eastern Euraopean countries, variables “freedom to make life choices” exhibited the largest coefficient(1.7050905) with significant p-value(0.0000021) indicating that it impacted substantially on happiness score.
+Meanwhile, variables “gdp per capita” and “social support” exhibited relatively high coefficients (1.0993611) and (0.5447398) respectively with significant p-value (\<0.001) showing their essential impact on happiness score.
+Variables “health life expectancy”, “perception of corruption” and “generosity” exhibited smaller and even negative coefficients; however, these variables did not exhibit significant p-values(\>0.05) indicating that it was not significant enough to tell that they had impact on happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in Eastern Asia